-TOR ANNEX E: MTR RATINGS
+TOR ANNEX E: MTR Ratings

-Ra Ratings for Progress Towards Results: (one rating for each outcome and for the objective) 6 Highly Satisfactory (HS) The objective/outcome is expected to achieve or exceed all its end-of-project targets, was major shortcomings.
-The progress towards the objective/outcome can be presented as practice".
+Ra Ratings for Progress Towards Results: (one rating for each outcome and for the objective) 6 Highly Satisfactory (HS) The objective/outcome is expected to achieve or exceed all its end-of-project targets, without major shortcomings.
+The progress towards the objective/outcome can be presented as "good practice".
 5 Satisfactory (S) The objective/outcome is expected to achieve most of its end-of-project targets, with only minor shortcomings.
 4 Moderately Satisfactory (MS) The objective/outcome is expected to achieve most of its end-of-project targets but with significant shortcomings.
 3 Moderately Unsatisfactory (HU) The objective/outcome is expected to achieve its end-of-project targets with major shortcomings.
 2 Unsatisfactory (U) The objective/outcome is expected not to achieve most of its end-of-project targets.
 1 Highly Unsatisfactory (HU) The objective/outcome has failed to achieve its midterm targets, and is not expected to achieve any of its end-of-project targets.

 Ra Ratings for Project Implementation & Adaptive Management: (one overall rating) 6 Highly Satisfactory (HS) Implementation of all seven components - management arrangements, work planning, finance and co-finance, project-level monitoring and evaluation systems, stakeholder engagement, reporting, and communications - is leading to efficient and effective project implementation and adaptive management.
-The project can be presented as "good practice".
-5 Satisfactory (S) Implementation of most of the seven components is leading to efficient and effective project implementation and adaptive management except for only few that are subject to remedial action.
-4 Moderately Satisfactory (MS) Implementation of some of the seven components is leading to efficient and effective project implementation and adaptive management, with some components requiring remedial action.
-3 Moderately Unsatisfactory (MU) Implementation of some of the seven components is not leading to efficient and effective project implementation and adaptive, with most components requiring remedial action.
-2 Unsatisfactory (U) Implementation of most of the seven components is not leading to efficient and effective project implementation and adaptive management.
+The project can be presented as "good practice". , Implementation of most of the seven components is leading to efficient and effective project implementation and adaptive management except for only few that are subject to remedial action.
+4 Moderately Satisfactory (MS) Implementation of some of the seven components is leading to efficient and effective production implementation and adaptive management, with some components requiring remedial act 3 Moderately Unsatisfactory (MU) Implementation of some of the seven components is not leading to efficient and effective project implementation and adaptive, with most components requiring remedial action.
+2 Unsatisfactory (U) Implementation of most of the seven components is not leading to efficie implementation and adaptive management.
+Implementation of most of the seven components is not leading to efficient and effective project implementation and adaptive management.
 1 Highly Unsatisfactory (HU) Implementation of none of the seven components is leading to efficient and effective project implementation and adaptive management.

-Ra Ratings for Sustainability: (one overall rating) 4 Likely (L) Negligible risks to sustainability, with key outcomes on track to be achieved by the project's closure and expected to continue into the foreseeable future 3 Moderately Likely (ML) Moderate risks, but expectations that at least some outcomes will be sustained due to the progress towards results on outcomes at the Midterm Review 2 Moderately Unlikely (MU) Significant risk that key outcomes will not carry on after project closure, although some outputs and activities should carry on 1 Unlikely (U) Severe risks that project outcomes as well as key outputs will not be sustained
+Ratings for Sustainability: (one overall rating) 4 Likely (L) Negligible risks to sustainability, with key outcomes on track to be achieved by the project's cand expected to continue into the foreseeable future 3 Moderately Likely (ML) Moderate risks, but expectations that at least some outcomes will be sustained due to the protocol towards results on outcomes at the Midterm Review 1 3 1 Significant risk that key outcomes will not carry on after project closure, although some outputs and activities should carry on 1 Unlikely (U) Severe risks that project outcomes as well as key outputs will not be sustained

-ToR ANNEX F: MTR Report Clearance Form (to be completed by the Commissioning Unit and UNDP-GEF RTA and included in the final document)
+ToR ANNEX F: MTR Report Clearance Form

+(to be completed by the Commissioning Unit and UNDP-GEF RTA and included in the final document)

 Midterm Review Report Reviewed and Cleared By:

+Commissioning Unit

+Name:

-Date:
+Signature: Date:

+UNDP-GEF Regional Technical Advisor

+Name:

-Date:
+Signature: Date:

-ToR ANNEX G: MTR Report Audit Trail Template
+ToR ANNEX G: Audit Trail Template

-Note: The following is a template for the MTR Team to show how the received comments on the draft MTR report have (or have not) been incorporated into the final MTR report.
+Note: The following is a template for the MTR to show how the received comments on the draft MTR report have (or have not) been incorporated into the final MTR report.
 This audit trail should be included as an annex in the final MTR report.

-To the comments received on (date) from the Midterm Review of (project name) (UNDP Project ID-PIMS #)
+To the comments received on (date) from the Midterm Review of Land Degradation Neutrality of Mountain Landscapes in Lebanon (UNDP Project ID-PIMS #5837)